Melvin Ingram

-Melvin Ingram III (born April 26, 1989) is an American football outside linebacker who is a free agent.
-He played college football at South Carolina, and earned All-American honors.
-He was selected by the San Diego Chargers in the first round with the 18th overall pick of the 2012 NFL Draft.
-He has also played for the Pittsburgh Steelers and the Kansas City Chiefs.
+Melvin Ingram III (born April 26, 1989) is an American professional football linebacker.
+He played college football for the South Carolina Gamecocks, earning All-American honors in 2011.
+He was selected by the San Diego Chargers in the first round with the 18th overall pick of the 2012 NFL draft.
+He has also played for the Pittsburgh Steelers, Kansas City Chiefs and Miami Dolphins.

-Early years
+Early life

 Ingram was born and raised in Hamlet, North Carolina.
 He attended Richmond Senior High School in Rockingham, North Carolina.
 As a senior linebacker, he recorded 87 tackles and 2.5 sacks.

 College career

 Ingram attended the University of South Carolina, where he played for coach Steve Spurrier's South Carolina Gamecocks football team from 2007 to 2011.
 He played linebacker for the Gamecocks before switching to defensive end.
 As a junior in 2010, he led the team with nine sacks.

 In 2011, Ingram registered 10 sacks, 15 tackles for loss, and two interceptions.
 He also scored three touchdowns.
-Two of his touchdowns came against Georgia in a 45–42 victory in Athens, including a 68-yard fake-punt for a touchdown.
+Two of his touchdowns came against Georgia in a 45–42 victory in Athens, which included a 68-yard run during a fake punt and a 5-yard fumble return.
 Ingram's strong senior campaign helped propel the Gamecocks defense to a final #4 national poll ranking, and he was a first-team All-Southeastern Conference (SEC) selection, and was recognized as a consensus All-American.